Adult Scoliosis

 • underlying medical conditions including rheumatoid arthritis and osteoporosis

-‘Idiopathic’ describes a condition that arises spontaneously without a known cause.
+‘Idiopathic’ describes a condition that comes about spontaneously without a known cause.
 Adult idiopathic scoliosis is often a continuation of adolescent idiopathic scoliosis; when the spine begins to curve before or throughout teenage years.
 Curves can increase by 0.5° to 2° per year.

 Also called de novo scoliosis – or ‘new’ scoliosis – this form of the condition is actively caused by the degeneration of the spinal discs and joints and typically affects the lower back.
 The degeneration of the spine causes pain in the lower back and the curve to form.